luontola/tdd-mooc/data/practicalities.md

 The course will end on **Tuesday 31.5.2022**.
 There is no exam, but only the exercises.

+## Study groups

+We will have study groups **every Tuesday at 16:15-18:00** ([Europe/Helsinki timezone](https://www.timeanddate.com/worldclock/finland/helsinki)) in Discord `tdd_voice` channel.
+There we will go through the exercises and it's an opportunity to receive feedback.
+This could include code review, refactoring, pair/mob programming, ad-hoc exercises etc. [Whatever happens is the only thing that could have happened, and it's over when it's over](https://www.youtube.com/watch?v=M_jhcvCYBbg).

 ## Exercises

 Do the exercises at your own pace and use the `#tdd_general` Discord channel for peer help.

-We will have study groups **every Tuesday at 16:15-18:00** ([Europe/Helsinki timezone](https://www.timeanddate.com/worldclock/finland/helsinki)) in Discord `tdd_voice` channel.
-There we will go through what people have worked on, any obstacles, and give feedback.
-[Whatever happens is the only thing that could have happened, and it's over when it's over](https://www.youtube.com/watch?v=M_jhcvCYBbg).

 Please [track the time](https://www.mytasktimer.com/) you spend on each exercise (and in case of *Exercise 1: Tetris*, track the time for each level).
 We will ask you to fill questionnaires for each exercise, so that we can improve the course for future students.